chadr/droptest/README.md

 failure condition occurs on the last observation, then the test returns as many result values as observations.

-Simulation can be used to examine the behavior of this truncated test procedure.
+Simulation can be used to examine the behavior of this test procedure.

 Inspired by NASA Technical Note NASA-TN-D-7663 (1974): https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19750004618.pdf